reachweb/resrv-docs/configuration.md

 ## Livewire checkout settings

-Here you need to select the Entries that hold the [Checkout Livewire component](./checkout#checkout-component) and the [Checkout Complete Livewire component](./checkout#checkout-complete).
+Here you need to select the Entries that hold the [Checkout Livewire component](./checkout#checkout-component) and the [Checkout Complete Tag](./checkout#checkout-complete).

 ## Currency settings